RobloxAPI/testfiles/spec/README.md

 any JSON number, one of the JSON strings "Infinity", "-Infinity", or "NaN", but not any other value.

-Each golden file, unless specified otherwise, is a JSON object (the "root") with three members:
+Each golden file, unless specified otherwise, is a JSON object.

-- `Format`: A string indicating the format of the corresponding input file.
-- `Output`: A string indicating the structure of the `Data` field, as determined by directives in the input file.
-- `Data`: The value representing the content of the input file through the determined structure.

 ### Primitive value types
 Formats may refer to several common primitive value types: